Being Human Foundation

 The Being Human Foundation is a Mumbai-based charity, founded by Bollywood star Salman Khan in 2007, that provides education and healthcare services for the underprivileged in India.
-The organization is primarily funded by sales of Being Human-branded merchandise, which amounted the profit of approximately 120 crore till 2018 August out of which the charity's share was 12-15cr.
+The organization is primarily funded by sales of Being Human-branded merchandise, which amounted the profit of approximately 120 crore up until August 2018 out of which the charity's share was 12-15 crore.

 The foundation performs many charitable activities.
 It funds the education of 200 children at the Akshara High School in Mumbai and another 300 through Aseema, a Mumbai-based non-profit.
 The foundation supports the VEER Initiative, a program to train disabled people.
 Being human store has a provision to employ at least one differently abled person.
 As of December 2015, the program has trained 1909 individuals, 1194 of whom have gained employment.
 The organization has set up programs to improve basic skills for students and career development centers.

 Being Human has provided funding to treat children with congenital heart defects by partnering with Fortis Foundation and craniofacial deformities.
 It has provided drought relief in Maharashtra and blankets for flood victims in Kashmir, conducted free eye camps to provide cataract surgeries, and helped conduct bone-marrow donor registration camps in Mumbai.

-In 2017 the Municipal Corporation of Greater Mumbai threatened to blacklist the foundation for failing to set up dialysis machines in Bandra.
+In 2017, the Municipal Corporation of Greater Mumbai threatened to blacklist the foundation for failing to set up dialysis machines in Bandra.
 The project was a public-private partnership where the municipal government would provide the space while the foundation was to maintain and staff the low-cost dialysis facility.
 The foundation's representative denied that the organization signed any formal contract with the civic body.